Cancer Culture

 Cancer Culture is the eighth studio album by Polish death metal band Decapitated.
 It was released on 27 May 2022 by Nuclear Blast.
-The band announced the album on March 17, 2022 and also released its title track.
-It is the band's first album to feature drummer James Stewart, and their first since Blood Mantra to feature bassist Paweł Pasek.
+The band announced the album on March 17, 2022, and also released its title track.
 They also revealed the album would feature guest performances from members of Jinjer and Machine Head.
+It is the band's first album to feature drummer James Stewart, and their last to feature singer Rafał "Rasta" Piotrowski before departing the band in October 2024.